-The Campaign – “Thriving Communities: Building a Vibrant, Inclusive Vermont”
+Thriving Communities: Building a Vibrant, Inclusive Vermont

 This campaign is a comprehensive and multi-organizational statewide effort to promote affordability and inclusiveness as a mainstay of flourishing communities across Vermont and beyond.
 Communities thrive financially and socially when they are welcoming and affordable to a wide variety of residents, people with assorted skills and backgrounds.
 A diverse range of residents helps drive local economies and enliven local business, arts and culture.
 Such communities build economic vitality and resilience and help fulfill the promise of equal housing opportunity for all.

-The Thriving Communities: Building a Vibrant Inclusive Vermont project was financed in large part by a grant from the U.S. Department of Housing and Urban Development (HUD) granted to the Fair Housing Project of CVOEO to promote Affirmatively Furthering Fair Housing public policies in Vermont and beyond which increase housing opportunities for protected classes and the availability of affordable housing and communities of opportunity for all residents of Vermont.
+The project, Thriving Communities: Building a Vibrant Inclusive Vermont, is financed in part by a grant from the U.S. Department of Housing and Urban Development (HUD) granted to the Fair Housing Project of CVOEO to promote public policies in Vermont and beyond which increase housing opportunities for protected classes and the availability of affordable housing and communities of opportunity for all residents of Vermont.